 - Development of new quantum-chemical methods for electronic ground and excited states, in particular in the field of Density Functional Theory (e.g. double-hybrid density functionals).
-The PWPB95 double hybrid developed together with Prof. Stefan Grimme is one of the most accurate functionals for general thermochemistry.
-We also developed improved and more efficient time-dependent double-hybrids for excited states and we published the currently most accurate and robust TD-DFT methods for singlet-singlet excitations in organic molecules.
+Currently, we focus on developed improved and more efficient time-dependent double-hybrids for excited states and we published the currently most accurate and robust TD-DFT methods for singlet-singlet excitations in organic molecules.

 - Understanding the role of London-dispersion effects (van-der-Waals forces) in noncovalently bound systems and in general thermochemical problems, incl. the accurate treatment of these forces with time-efficient methods.